Master of Agribusiness

 Who is it for?

-As a graduate program, the Master of Agribusiness has been created to fulfil the needs of individuals who have industry experience and are seeking further knowledge of the global agri-food sector and are interested in focusing their careers on the business and management side of the agri-industry.
+The Master of Agribusiness has been created for individuals who have industry experience and are interested in focusing their careers on the business and management side of the agri-industry.

 Where will this take you?